Benefits of Surah al-Baqarah (The Cow) – Reciting and benefits

 The last two verses of Surah al-Baqarah

-The Prophet (PBUH) stated in a Hadith from Sahih Al-Bukhari and Muslim that reading the last two ayahs of Surah al-Baqarah at night suffices us.
+The Prophet (PBUH) stated in a Hadith from Sahih al-Bukhari and Muslim that reciting the last two ayahs of Surah al-Baqarah at night suffices.

-According to Sunan an-Nasa’i, an angel gave the Prophet (PBUH) glad tidings of two lights given to him which weren’t given to any other Prophet.
-They are Surah Fatihah and the final verses of Al-Baqarah.
+In Sunan an-Nasa’i, an angel revealed to the Prophet (PBUH) that Allah had given him two unique lights not given to any other Prophet: Surah Fatihah and the final verses of Surah al-Baqarah.

 Take Online Quran Classes To Learn Surah al-Baqarah